stackrox/stackrox/README.md

 Follow these steps to get to StackRox UI

-1.Setup port forward to central:
+1. Setup port forward to central:
 ```sh
 kubectl -n stackrox port-forward deploy/central 8000:8443
 ```

-2.Open <https://localhost:8000> in your browser.
+2. Open <https://localhost:8000> in your browser.

-3.If a certificate warning is displayed, you can accept the warnings to install the default self-signed certificate.
+3. If a certificate warning is displayed, you can accept the warnings to install the default self-signed certificate.
 To configure custom certificates, see the section on "Adding Custom Certificates" in <https://docs.openshift.com/acs/configuration/add-custom-certificates.html>.

-4.Log in as `admin` using the password in `stackrox-admin-password.txt`
+4. Log in as `admin` using the password in `STACKROX_ADMIN_PASSWORD`

 ### Manual Helm Installation

-In order to install StackRox via Helm you will first need to follow the [Helm Installation Guide](https://helm.sh/docs/intro/install/) to get `helm` CLI on your system.
+To install StackRox using Helm you must have Helm on your system.
+To install `helm` CLI, follow the [Helm Installation Guide](https://helm.sh/docs/intro/install/) to get `helm` CLI on your system.
 First, add the [stackrox/helm-charts/opensource](https://github.com/stackrox/helm-charts/tree/main/opensource) repository to Helm.
 ```sh
 helm repo add stackrox https://raw.githubusercontent.com/stackrox/helm-charts/main/opensource/